visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Source type
 """""""""""

-The source type controls how the seeds for curves are created.
+The source type controls how the seeds for the curves are created.
 There are various options, the names of which are self-descriptive such as creating them along a *line* or around a *sphere*.
 Only those options that require further clarification are described further here.